Bosse Ringholm: Private

-Although Ringholm's given name is Bo, he is almost always referred to as "Bosse", the common Swedish nickname for Bo - even in formal circumstances.
+Although Ringholm's given name is Bo, he is almost always referred to as "Bosse", the common Swedish nickname for Bo – even in formal circumstances.
 He is a teetotaller.
-He is also known for his great interest in sports and was the chair of Enskede sports club for 15 years until he declared he was going to step down when he became Minister for Sport.
+He is also known for his great interest in sports and was the chair of the sports club Enskede IK for 15 years until he declared he was going to step down when he became Minister for Sport.
 His involvement in the club has been far from unproblematic.
 In the summer of 2004, it was discovered that the club had neglected to pay taxes related to the sale of ad space.
 Ringholm denied any knowledge of this but promised that the taxes were going to be paid.
-A few months later the Swedish national public radio aired a news story claiming that Enskede sports club had made payments to trainers without reporting them to tax authorities, prompting the Swedish National Tax Board to investigate the matter.
+A few months later the Swedish national public radio aired a news story claiming that Enskede IK had made payments to coaches without reporting them to tax authorities, prompting the Swedish National Tax Board to investigate the matter.
 Ringholm, however, denied the allegations.